greenwyrt/plover2CAT/README.md

   - ASCII
   - Plain Text

-For more details on each format and the different requirements, see the [User Manual](user_manual.md).
+For more details on each format and the different requirements, see the User Manual.

 ## Close Transcript

 Use File --> Close to close the transcript and File --> Quit (`Ctrl+Q`) to quit the editor, with optional check to save if changes have been made. **DO NOT** use the `Alt+ F4` as that causes an instant exit without saving.

+# Acknowledgements

+This plugin is under the MIT license.

+Plover and PyQt are both under the GPL license.

+Fugue icons are by Yusuke Kamiyamane, under the Creative Commons Attribution 3.0 License.

 # Development